Deependra-pratap-singh/biodata-form/README.md

-# biodata-form and table of country code
+# Country-list and table of country code
 Code for bio Data form..
 Code for 100 country and its capital..